Land of Three Rivers Events

 The anthology maps the region in poetry and song, with its title taken from Vin Garbutt's folk ballad in praise of the land of 'the Tyne, Wear and Tees', but extends its coverage to the Tweed to the north and the Pennines to the west.
 Poems are grouped together by place, starting at Hadrian’s Wall, and ending in Cleveland, with sections on the border region, Northumberland, Newcastle, Durham, Teesdale and Teesside along the way.
 As well as poetry, it also includes some classic North-East songs both traditional and modern, from the oral tradition of balladeers such as ‘The Keel Row’ and ‘Bobby Shafto’, to lyrics from songs by Jimmy Nail, Mark Knopfler and Sting.
 At the Sage Gateshead concert, Jimmy Nail read Sting's lyrics, and then sang his own 'Big River' which is also included in the anthology.

-Land of Three Rivers is a celebration of North-East England past and present in poetry.
-Featuring its places and people, culture, history, language and stories in poems and songs, from Roman times through medieval Northumbria and the industrial era of mining and shipbuilding up to the present-day.
+Land of Three Rivers (Bloodaxe Books, 2017) is a celebration of North-East England in poetry, featuring its places and people, culture, history, language and stories in poems and songs with both rural and urban settings.
+Taking its bearings from the Tyne, Wear and Tees, the book maps the region in poems relating to past and present, depicting life from Roman times through medieval Northumbria and the industrial era of mining and shipbuilding up to the present day.
+Celebratory launch at NCLA, featuring many poets included in the anthology.

 Click here for more information.